-For civil cases, in order for an issue to be reviewable on appeal it must have been preserved in the trial court.
-Preservation simply means that the parties adequately addressed or raised a disputed issue of law or fact to allow an appellate court to address it.
+With some exceptions, in order for an issue to be reviewable on appeal it must have been preserved in the trial court.
+Preservation simply means that the parties adequately addressed or raised a disputed issue of law or fact in the trial court to allow an appellate court to review it.
 There are many different issues of law and fact that come up during the progression of a case with each issue capable of being addressed in different ways.
 Accordingly, there are many different ways an issue can be properly preserved for review on appeal.

 There are no specific requirements or talismanic language necessary to preserve an issue for appeal.
 Instead, the issue need only be sufficiently raised by the parties and in sufficient detail as to identify what the disputed issue is and allow the trial court a meaningful chance to address it and rule upon it.
 See McGihon v.
 Cave, 410 P.3d 647, 652 (Colo.
 App.
 2016).

 Issues of law are frequently addressed in the trial court through legal briefing or through oral argument.
-Accordingly, by their nature, such issues are automatically raised with the trial court in sufficient detail as to allow the trial court a meaningful opportunity to address it.
-Thus, most issues of law addressed and raised in the trial court are preserved for appellate review simply through the normal case filings and case procedures.
+Accordingly, by their nature such issues are automatically raised with the trial court in sufficient detail as to allow the trial court to address it.
+Thus, most issues of law addressed and raised in the trial court are preserved for appellate review simply through the normal case process.

-In contrast, other aspects of trial court proceedings that are not typically addressed by written briefing will have to have the issue preserved in another manner.
-Most frequently this would occur through oral objections during in-person proceedings, such as opening and closing arguments during trial, admitting evidence during trial, and giving jury instructions to the jury.
+In contrast, other aspects of trial court proceedings that are not typically addressed by written briefing will have to be preserved in another manner.
+Most frequently this would occur through oral objections during in-person proceedings, such as opening and closing arguments during trial, admitting evidence during trial, and preparing jury instructions and giving them to the jury.
 Importantly, where an objection is the basis for preserving an issue for appeal, the objection must be made in sufficient detail as to give a basis for the trial court’s error or reasoning.
 General objections are not sufficient to preserve an issue.
 See People v.
 Smalley, 2015 COA 140, ¶ 81 (Colo.
 App.
 2015).

-– Abuse of discretion.
-The abuse of discretion standard affords the most deference to the trial court’s ruling.
-It is most commonly applicable to procedural aspects in the trial court, such as granting extensions of time to respond to briefing, making discovery rulings, and rulings on admissibility of evidence.
-However, it is also applicable to rulings dependent upon factual findings where a trial court by law has significant discretion in making those findings, such as determining whether or not criminal records should be sealed or allocating parental rights for children.
+• Abuse of discretion.
+The abuse of discretion standard affords the most deference to a trial court’s ruling.
+It is most commonly applicable to procedural aspects in the trial court, such as granting extensions of time to respond to briefing, discovery rulings, and rulings on admissibility of evidence.
+However, it is also applicable to rulings dependent upon factual findings where a trial court by law has significant discretion in making those findings.
+Examples include determining whether or not criminal records should be sealed and rulings that determine parental rights for children.
 The reasoning for giving significant deference to the trial court’s ruling is similar to the clearly erroneous standard.
-The trial court deals with the parties, hears testimony, and takes evidence first-hand and, thus, is in a better position to determine what weight to give those aspects than an appellate court.
+The trial court deals with the parties, hears testimony, and takes evidence first-hand and, thus, is in a better position to determine what weight to give those aspects relative to an appellate court.
 An abuse of discretion occurs where a trial court’s ruling is so devoid of support in the record that it is manifestly arbitrary, unreasonable, or unfair.
 A misapplication of the law or misinterpretation of the law is also an abuse of discretion.
-While similar to the clearly erroneous standard, the abuse of discretion standard generally affords even more deference to the trial court.
+While similar to the clearly erroneous standard, the abuse of discretion standard affords even more deference to the trial court.
 An abuse of discretion is not just that the ruling is unsupported by evidence, but that it is so devoid of support that there’s no rational basis at all for supporting it.
 See City & County of Denver v.
 County Court, 37 P.3d 453, 456 (Colo.
 App.
 2002).

 Parties cannot simply appeal any ruling or judgment at any point in the case as they so please.
-Instead, a party generally has to wait until the case is fully resolved and a final judgment entered on the merits in order to appeal.
-Or, if a particular ruling or judgment entered during the case is important enough and permission is obtained from the court, in extraordinary circumstances a party may appeal that ruling or judgment immediately.
+Instead, a party generally has to wait until the case is fully resolved and a final judgment is entered on the merits in order to appeal.
+Although, if a particular ruling or judgment entered during the case is important enough and permission is obtained from the court, a party may appeal that ruling or judgment immediately in extraordinary circumstances.

 Procedurally, these are two different types of appeal.
 The first is an appeal from a final judgment and is how most cases proceed.
 The second is called an interlocutory appeal, meaning it is an appeal taken while the case is still pending in the trial court and has not yet been resolved.
 Interlocutory appeals are unusual as courts have a strong preference for allowing a case to proceed to completion before appeal so that all alleged errors in the case can be addressed in one appeal.

 Accordingly, most cases are subject to the final judgment rule meaning that an appeal may only be taken after a final judgment is entered disposing of all claims in the case.
-Since many lawsuits involve multiple claims that can be disposed of at various points during a lawsuit, there may be confusion as to what qualifies as a final judgment and, thus, when it may be appealed.
+Since many lawsuits involve multiple claims and each claim can be potentially be disposed of at various points during a lawsuit, there may be confusion as to what qualifies as a final judgment and, thus, when appeal rights are triggered.